Part 8: Phase 3 — Full Cutover: Zero Downtime + ArgoCD GitOps

 June 13, 2026 · 4 min · Lê Tuấn Anh

 Answer-first: In-Place Pod Resizing (GA in Kubernetes v1.35) allows you to modify CPU and memory requests/limits on running containers without restarting the pod — eliminating cold-start disruptions for AI inference, databases, and stateful workloads.
 This guide covers requirements, production YAML, VPA integration, cost optimization patterns, and gotchas.
+What You’ll Learn That AI Won’t Tell You In-place pod resizing edge cases where CPU updates cause container restarts.
+Configuring kubelet parameters to support resizing without disrupting running JVM tasks.
 Before this feature, changing a container’s resource allocation required deleting and recreating the pod.
 For a stateful database holding connections, an AI model with 30GB of weights loaded in memory, or a long-running batch job — that restart is catastrophic.
 In-Place Pod Resize finally decouples resource management from pod lifecycle. ...

 June 12, 2026 · 10 min · Lê Tuấn Anh